 Sempai Alex has travelled to Japan on three occasions in KIMAA group tours (2013, 2015 and 2017), training with Sensei Hokama, Shihan Ken and Shihan Shichinohe in Okinawa.
-He also competed in the IFKKA Tournament in 2015, where he came third in the Men’s Open Middle Weight division.
+He has fought in tournaments, placing locally and competing at the state level.

-Sempai Alex now makes guest instructor appearances at Knox weekend classes and helps teach the General Classes at Turramurra Dojo, as well as running the KIMAA website.
+Sempai Alex taught at the 2017 North Coast Seminar, teaches Karate and Kobudo at Sydney seminars, makes guest instructor appearances at Knox weekend classes and assists with the General Classes at Turramurra Dojo, as well as running the KIMAA website.

 Sempai Wally Gray

 Sempai Wally Gray is 2nd Dan in Kyokushin Karate.